 This research expands upon the framework used in my MRes research (which focused closely on knot theory diagramming) and uses a synthesis of concepts from art, mathematics and linguistic pragmatics in an ethnographic study of mathematics communication.
 Practitioners and laypersons alike tend to draw a divide between ‘mathematics’ as an ideal, and the everyday practices and processes that characterise its place in human lives.
-Very little observation has been carried out that moves past the developmental/educational stage to examine the cutting edge of mathematics.
+Ethnographies at the cutting edge of mathematics are very rare, but have remarkable light to shed on a discipline that is often seen as separate from human concerns.
 My intention for this research is to build up an ethnography of communication in mathematical research that not only considers and takes seriously these underdiscussed situated and material aspects but also itself operates across different modes, in recording, analysis and presentation.
 A question at the heart of this research is to what extent knowledge can be divorced from its settings and the persons involved in its production; this is a question very appropriate to ask of mathematical knowledge, as a very large and long-developed field of studies that is very often perceived as acultural.

 Following the ideas of Grice, and work that has developed upon them, it would seem that perceived intentions are central to the understanding of deliberate communication; bringing such considerations into an analysis of communication in such a depersonalised field is a move likely to have exciting consequences (as evidenced by my previous MRes work).
-I will augment a pragmatic, cognitivist approach to analysing communicative strategies from real-world observations with the attention to material settings, collaborative cognition, and multimodality found in situated cognition ethnographies such as that presented by Edwin Hutchins (2010).
-I will observe communicative events surrounding developing mathematical work as it progresses, drawing upon the field of linguistic pragmatics to produce a written analysis of notes, diagrams, gesture and literal and non-literal speech.
-I will use an art practice approach to record and explore data in a way that foregrounds materials and situations, photographing workplaces and experimenting with the materials and configurations that I observe through my sculptural practice.
+I augment a pragmatic, cognitivist approach to analysing communicative strategies from real-world observations with the attention to material settings, collaborative cognition, and multimodality found in situated cognition ethnographies such as that presented by Edwin Hutchins (2010).
+I am observing communicative events surrounding developing mathematical work as it progresses, drawing upon the field of linguistic pragmatics to produce a written analysis of the resources used and expectations coming into play in an act of communication.
+I use an art practice approach to record and explore data in a way that foregrounds materials and situations, photographing workplaces and experimenting with the materials and configurations that I observe through my sculptural practice.